Kiverix/Kiverix/README.md

 hi
-i'm kiverix, an eccentric young guy that is gonna study cybersecurity. you can contact me on my discord: chernobyl_bag. i'm interessted in space, and consider myself a "space nerd", and i play alot of Kerbal Space Program. if you need something, don't ask me, i probably can't help. bye i guesse.
+i'm kiverix, an eccentric young guy that is gonna study cybersecurity. you can contact me on my discord: chernobyl_bag. i'm interessted in space, and consider myself a "unsmart person", and i play alot of Kerbal Space Program. if you need something, don't ask me, i probably can't help. bye i guesse.